puppetlabs/trapperkeeper-webserver-jetty9/doc/jetty-config.md

 ## Configuring multiple webservers on isolated ports

-It is now possible to configure multiple webservers on isolated ports within a single Jetty9 webservice.
+It is possible to configure multiple webservers on isolated ports within a single Jetty9 webservice.
 In order to configure multiple webservers, change the `webserver` section of your Trapperkeeper configuration files to be a nested map.
 Each key in this map is the id of a server, and its value is the configuration for that server.
 At least one server must have an id of default.